-Vectren South's current approved WACC (Cause No. 44910-TDSIC2) on the CCGT from the date it is place in service until the date of a Commission order authorizing recovery of a return in Vectren South's rates; (2) defer the accrual of depreciation expense on the CCGT from its inservice date(s) until the date of a Commission order authorizing recovery in Vectren South's rates of depreciation expense; (3) record PISCC and deferred depreciation in a regulatory asset in Account 182.3 Other Regulatory Assets; (4) amortize the regulatory asset as a recoverable expense for ratemaking purposes over the estimated life of the CCGT commencing on the date of the order authorizing recovery in Vectren South's rates of a return on the CCGT and depreciation expense; and (5) include the unamortized portion of the regulatory asset in Vectren South's rate base upon which it is permitted to earn a return.
+For the reasons explained above; (1) we deny Petitioner's request to accrue PISCC, at Vectren South's current approved WACC (Cause No. 44910-TDSIC2) on the CCGT from the date it is place in service until the date of a Commission order authorizing recovery of a return in Vectren South's rates; (2) we deny Petitioner's request to defer the accrual of depreciation expense on the CCGT from its in-service date(s) until the date of a Commission order authorizing recovery in Vectren South's rates of depreciation expense; (3) we deny Petitioner's request to record PISCC and deferred depreciation in a regulatory asset in Account 182.3 Other Regulatory Assets; (4) we deny Petitioner's request to amortize the regulatory asset as a recoverable expense for ratemaking purposes over the estimated life of the CCGT commencing on the date of the order authorizing recovery in Vectren South's rates of a return on the CCGT and depreciation expense; and (5) we deny Petitioner's request to include the unamortized portion of the regulatory asset in Vectren South's rate base upon which it is permitted to earn a return.